 This post is excerpted from Dreena Burton’s Plant-Powered Kitchen.
 For the entire article, with lots more tips and photos, go to Vegan Children at School and Packing Plant-Powered Lunches.
 Here are some great ideas for lunch meals you can prepare for your children. more→

 This cake has just a light banana flavor combined with fragrant vanilla.
 The banana helps add stability and moistness, so don’t leave it out to make a vanilla-only cake.
 It is such a subtle flavor that is most lovely, and the cake is fluffy and moist, perfect for any special occasion.
 Recipe reprinted from Let Them Eat Vegan* by Dreena Burton (Da Capo, © 2012), by permission.
 Photo by Hannah Kaminsky.

-This pie is rich and decadent, so a little slice will do.
-Serve portions with vanilla nondairy ice cream or whipped cream, sorbet, or a fresh fruit sauce.
-Contributed by Dreena Burton, from Eat, Drink, and Be Vegan.
-Read More→Print This Post
+This vegan chocolate pumpkin pie is rich and decadent, so a little slice will do.
+It’s a nice variation on standard pumpkin pie at Thanksgiving dinner.
+Serve portions with vanilla nondairy ice cream or vegan whipped cream, cashew cream, or fresh fruit.
+Recipe and photo contributed by Dreena Burton, from Eat, Drink, and Be Vegan.* more→

 This recipe uses less oil than many granola recipe, for a lighter breakfast.
 Plus, hemp seeds add extra protein to this already nutritious cereal.
 Serve with cold non-dairy milk of choice.
 Contributed by Dreena Burton, from Eat, Drink & Be Vegan.* more→